Introduction

 - Essential oil: 1-2 drops in a glass of water or tea, maximum once a day.

-Wild carrot: Healing properties
+Wild Carrot: Healing Properties

 Wild carrot is traditionally used for a variety of ailments:

-Effect on the body
+Effects on the body

-Recommended intake times
+Recommended times for taking

 Contraindications and precautions

-Certain people should take wild carrot with caution:
+Certain people should take Wild Carrot with caution:

-Food supplements and medicinal plants
+Dietary supplements and medicinal plants

-- Dandelion: Also has a diuretic effect and helps with digestive disorders.
+- Dandelion: also has a diuretic effect and helps with digestive disorders.

-- Probiotics: Promote healthy intestinal flora and support digestion.
+- Probiotics: promote healthy intestinal flora and support digestion.

 Natural occurrence and nutrition